IliaRakhlevski/Digits-Recognition/README.md

 The main methods are used for recognition are: Histogram of Oriented Gradients (HOG),<br/>
 Artificial Neural Network (ANN).
 The project is developed in C++ using OpenCV library.<br/>
-Also, the project includes HOG part developed in Python, demonstrating how the method works.<br/> See Course project.pdf for the details.
+Also, the project includes HOG part developed in Python, demonstrating how the method works.<br/> See "Course project.pdf" for the details.